giocomai/giorgiocomai_eu/content/rpackages/castarter-content-analysis-starter-toolkit-for-r/index.md

 slides: ''
 ---

-`castarter` is designed to make it easy also for relatively inexperienced users to create a textual dataset from a website, or a section of a website, keep it up-to-date, and explore it through word frequency graphs or a web interface that makes it possibe to tag items.
+`castarter` (now `castarter.legacy`) is designed to make it easy also for relatively inexperienced users to create a textual dataset from a website, or a section of a website, keep it up-to-date, and explore it through word frequency graphs or a web interface that makes it possibe to tag items.

 Documentation is available on [`castarter`’s website](https://giocomai.github.io/castarter).